 PPG SIGMAGLIDE® 1290

-PPG SIGMAGLIDE fouling release – proven performance for over 20 years
+PPG SIGMAGLIDE 1290 fouling release – proven improvements in speed and vessel power

-Based on a 100% pure silicone binder system, the SIGMAGLIDE 1290 product utilizes a breakthrough dynamic surface regeneration technology to eliminate slime problems and dramatically increase fuel savings throughout service when compared to traditional fouling release products.
+Based on a 100% pure silicone binder system, the SIGMAGLIDE 1290 product utilizes a breakthrough dynamic surface regeneration technology to eliminate slime problems and dramatically increase speed and power throughout service when compared to traditional fouling release products.

 Through careful chemical engineering of the 100% pure silicone binder system at molecular level, PPG's R&D team has been able to design the optimal configuration for the silicone coating surface.
 This results in significantly increased silicone density that slime organisms do not perceive as a substrate and display no propensity to settle on it, thus significantly extending the effectiveness of the coating.